NehuenLian/Lotus-POS-Desktop/README.md

    python main.py
    ```

-2. Navigate through the sections from the sidebar:
+2. You can navigate through the sections from the sidebar:
    - **Stock Lookup**
    - **Price Management**
    - **Sales Registration**